brunomuniz-encora/poc-starlingx-messages/AppGenGuide.md

    ![app manifest config](BuildGuide/app-manifest-config-empty.png)

    These are the minimum required fields that will need to be filled in order for the app-generator to work properly.

    Brief fields explanation:
    - **appName**: desired StarlingX application name
    - **appVersion**: desired StarlingX application version
    - **namespace**: desired StarlingX application namespace (note that this namespace is not the same as the Kubernetes namespace)
    - **chart**: create a copy of name, version, path and chartGroup for every helm-chart in your application
      - **name**: your helm-chart name as it is in the chart metadata
      - **version**: your app version as it is in the chart metadata
      - **path**: helm-chart directory, helm repo or helm tgz path.
-Currently we only tested with the helm-chart directory
+Currently only helm-chart in directories have been tested
      - **chartGroup**: default is _application-name-charts_
    - **chartGroup**
      - **name**: Only one chart group per application